 Where does your dog play the most?
 In the living room or your bedroom or even an enclosed patio?
 Wherever it may be, keep all your dog’s toys here.
-A simple basket can contain all of your dog’s favorite toys like his durable West Paw dog toys or his long lasting Planet Dog balls.
+A simple basket can contain all of your dog’s favorite toys like his long lasting Planet Dog balls.
 Every time you pick up your dog’s toys and place them back in the basket, put your dog’s favorite item in the very bottom.
 This creates a fun scavenging game for your dog!

 Consider a separate toy basket that is specifically for outdoors play.
 Tennis balls and flying discs can have a permanent place on your covered porch or deck to be ready for a game of fetch anytime.

 Create a dog-friendly entryway near the door you’ll exit before you take your dog on his daily walk.
 Hang hooks on the wall for leashes and collars, gather plastic grocery bags or waste bags in a basket and stow a towel near the door to take care of muddy paws or wet fur.
 Keep a small bag of treats near the door for rewards and brush to keep Fido’s fur in check.
 A lint brush might be a good idea, too!

 Veterinary information, adoption paperwork and certifications are all crucial papers you’ll want to keep not only organized but within reach.
 Create a binder or file folder for each individual pet divided by topic so information is easily accessible.

 Do you need to de-clutter your dog’s stuff?
 Tell us how your organizing your pet’s supplies.